What is a Proxy Statement?

 One section of the proxy statement (SEC) also reveals the related party transactions of the company.
 Investors should know about the sweetheart deals set up by the management for their benefit.
-The investor should check for example, whether the company is purchasing its raw material from an organization related to any senior management personnel like chief executive or other and if so whether the transaction is done at arm’s length price or the company is paying more than that price.
+The investor should check, for example, whether the company is purchasing its raw material from an organization related to any senior management personnel like a chief executive or other, and if so, whether the transaction is done at arm’s length price or the company is paying more than that price.
 Too many related party transactions may worry about the shareholders.

 #5 – Auditors Change